win04262001/StudentID_System_ACLCTechnical/README.txt

 Hello!
-Welcome to the Student ID Generator System are you guys tired to create a new layout into photoshop for your ID?
+Welcome to the Student ID Generator System are you guys tired to create a new layout in photoshop for your ID?
 Dont worry this system is Design for lazy people ops sorry, i mean people who need to easy and auto generate for student ID.

 Introducing ACLC Technical Studet ID System!